PietroCalzolari/PokeApi/README.md

 ## Database
 A prepared DB already full of data is ready for you in the repo, just import it in your database with **ddev import-db --file=./db.sql**

+If you want to see it just launch this command:
+**ddev phpmyadmin**

 ## API
 A collection with all the API you can call from the project is ready for you, you can import it in Postman, its name is **collection.json**